 The United States Preventive Services Task Force (USPSTF) examined a wide range of previous studies in an effort to establish if screening for ovarian cancer does reduce mortality risk for women who are not at hereditary risk of the condition.

-The results of their efforts were published in the journal JAMA.
+The results of their efforts were

 As the USPSTF point out, ovarian cancer is the fifth leading cause of cancer mortality among U.S. women.
 In fact, a recent estimate projected a total of 14,080 deaths from ovarian cancer in 2017.